A ‘trust’ is a legal device used to pass property to someone (a ‘trustee’) who manages that property on behalf of others (‘beneficiaries’).

 - Complaints against trustees for poor performance or unwillingness to share information.

-- Collapsing a trust (by all beneficiaries who are each of the age of majority) or a variation of a trust (where one or more beneficiaries are minors, unborn, or ‘unascertained’).
+- Winding up a trust (by all beneficiaries who are each of the age of majority) or a variation of a trust (where one or more beneficiaries are minors, unborn, or ‘unascertained’).

 - Charitable trust issues.

 I have experience in all of these areas and would be happy to assist.